mex command uses the

 Check memory — see Experiment with Large Arrays.

 The following procedures use C/C++ terminology and example code.
-Fortran MEX files share the same issues, with more tasks described in Additional Steps to Update Fortran Source Code.
+Fortran MEX files share issues, with more tasks described in Additional Steps to Update Fortran Source Code.

 Before modifying your code, verify that the MEX file works with the 32-bit API.
 At a minimum, build a list of expected inputs and outputs, or create a full test suite.
 Use these tests to compare the results with the updated source code.
 The results should be identical.